qooxdoo/qooxdoo/documentation/manual/source/pages/development/icon_fonts.rst

 Drawbacks
 =========

-Only qx.ui.basic.Image and qx.ui.table.cellrendere.Image support icon
+Only qx.ui.basic.Image and qx.ui.table.cellrenderer.Image support icon
 fonts.
 It is not possible to use these icon font based images in decorators.

 .. _pages/icon_fonts#benefits: